agenixframework/agenix-playwright-grid/docs/TestClient-Usage.md

 ## xUnit/MSTest sketch
-The same pattern applies: create a runId for your execution, borrow in test setup (or per test), perform actions, and ReturnAsync in teardown.
+The same pattern applies: create a runId for your execution, borrow in test setup (or per test), perform actions, and simply close the browser/context; the Hub will auto-finish/auto-return the session.

 ## Forwarding your own client-side logs